-Their solution was Paystack, a smart and surprisingly simple app that allows Nigerian merchants to accept a wide range of local and international digital payments.
+Their solution was Paystack, a smart and surprisingly simple app that allows Nigerian merchants to accept a wide range of local and international online payments.
 And to process transactions, Paystack charges very competitive rates – only 1.5% of the transaction value for local transactions, and 3.9% for international.

-By 2018, Paystack processed over $20 million in monthly transactions for more than 17,000 businesses in Nigeria.
+By 2018, Paystack had processed over $20 million in monthly transactions for more than 17,000 businesses in Nigeria.

-After raising $1.3 million from a group of investors in 2016, the company raised an additional $8 million in 2018 from a team of investors that included global payments giant Stripe and Visa.
+After raising $1.3 million from a group of international investors in 2016, the company raised an additional $8 million in 2018 from a team of investors that included global payments giant Stripe and Visa.